Thursday, November 14, 2024

 Bobby with Steve McQueen.

-Hell is for Heroes (June 1962).
+Bobby’s next role was a supporting part in Don Siegel’s Hell is for Heroes (June 1962).
 Siegel was a helluva great director, but he had little to work with here script-wise and reportedly had many fights with the film’s star, Steve McQueen.

 The film’s plot finds a small infantry division holding back the Germans in France.
-The one virtue the film has its modest size: It was clearly made quickly and on-budget and thankfully is only 90 minutes long.
+The one virtue the film has is its modest size: It was clearly made quickly and on-budget and thankfully is only 90 minutes long.
 McQueen plays a surly loner and seems like he’s walking through the film in a trance.
 Fess Parker is the head of the division, with Darin cast as the wiseass city kid who runs sideline hustles, selling things to his fellow soldiers.
 Best appreciated by fans of all war pictures, it does boast a great cast, which belongs… below.

 Bobby with Bob Newhart.

-: The other members of the division are played by, among others, Harry Guardino, James Coburn, Nick Adams, and Bob Newhart, in his movie debut.
+Bonus cast: The other members of the division are played by, among others, Harry Guardino, James Coburn, Nick Adams, and Bob Newhart, in his movie debut.
 Newhart is the film’s comic relief and in one scene he’s told to convince the Germans (who have planted a spy device in the division’s territory) that everything is going well.
 He does this by basically doing a phone routine, similar to the kind of thing that he put on this best-selling LPs of the early Sixties.

 Bobby was then paired with his wife Sandra Dee in the romantic comedy If a Man Answers (Oct.
 10, 1962).
 All of these rom-coms had misunderstanding or “liar gets discovered” plotlines, and this one isn’t any different.
 Dee plays a woman who is advised on romance by her French mother (Micheline Presle), who not for a minute seems like Dee’s mother.

-Her mother tells that when a woman’s marriage is failing she should pretend to cheat on her husband to make him jealous.
-Dee does this, creating a fake lover with the same name of the fake lover her mother used to rekindle the romance with her father.
+Her mother tells her that when a woman’s marriage is failing she should pretend to cheat on her husband to make him jealous.
+Dee does this, creating a fake lover with the same name as the fake lover her mother used to rekindle the romance with her father.
 Darin eventually tips to the plot and invites said lover to visit the couple’s apartment for dinner.

 The premise is indeed ridiculous, but this is perhaps the best of the three Darin-Dee films, if only because the plot isn’t as slight as Come September or as absolutely ridiculous as That Funny Feeling.
 These were the only all-out comedies that Darin acted in on the big screen, and he was perfectly skilled to play in the classically “blinkered” way that most male characters behaved in these films.

-Bonus cast: Darin’s invited guest, the supposed lover of his wife is played by… Cesar Romero.
+Bonus cast: Darin’s invited guest, the supposed lover of his wife is played by Cesar Romero.
 Cesar is later revealed to be Bobby’s dad, which is casting as silly as that of Presle and Dee as mother and daughter.

 Pressure Point (Oct.
 10, 1962; same day as If a Man Answers!) is considered by many to be the high-water mark of Darin’s acting career.
 In this instance he took a completely unlikable lead role as an American Nazi who is the patient of a Black psychiatrist, played by Sidney Poitier, in 1942.

-Stanley Kramer, devoted maker of “message pictures,” produced the film, but it was written and directed by Hubert Cornfield, best known for the evangelical drama Angel Baby and the Brando kidnapping drama Night of the Following Day.
+Angel Baby and the Brando kidnapping drama Night of the Following Day.
 According to Sidney Poitier, Kramer was the one who wanted the psychiatrist character to be Black.

 The film primarily centers around the mental battles between the psychiatrist and the Nazi.
 Although an Expressionist series of flashback sequences (where younger Darin is played by Barry Gordon, from A Thousand Clowns!) are truly corny as hell, the sequences between Poitier and Darin bristle, because Poitier’s doctor character can’t let his racist patient know that he’s gotten under his skin and is driving him (the doctor) to completely loathe being in the man’s presence.